The James Young High School encourages all pupils to plan for their future and explore all opportunities and career paths.

 - Application form sessions and support

-- Non-attender support at a neutral location
+- Non-attender support

 - Community projects - including charity work